Are you willing to sponsor?

 Are you ready to explore the transformative power of athlete sponsorship for your brand?
 Click here to learn more about how sponsorship can help brands grow and thrive in the exciting world of motorsports.

 Why should a company go for sponsorship in place of advertising?
-Why investing money in sports partnerships and opting for sponsorships when visibility is easy to buy on TV networks, the press and the Internet?
+Why invest money in sports partnerships and opt for sponsorships when visibility is easy to buy on TV networks, in the press, and on the Internet?
 Why are the brands changing their way of communicating?

-Each of the questions above would take a full chapter in a book to answer – where not a full volume -, as both tools have a long and multifaceted history.
-If the birth of advertising is traditionally referred as dating back to the invention of the press, the concept of sports sponsorship goes as far back as to the age of Peisistratos, a well-feared tyrant in Ancient Greece.
+Each of the questions above would take a full chapter in a book to answer—if not a full volume—as both tools have a long and multifaceted history.
+If the birth of advertising is traditionally referred to as dating back to the invention of the press, the concept of sports sponsorship goes as far back as the age of Peisistratos, a well-feared tyrant in Ancient Greece.

 What changes does sports sponsorship bring about?
 Many!
 Firstly, the brands and trademarks are in the TV program – in the middle of the action – and they are not perceived as intrusive elements.
 Going back to our example, if Simon and Lucy were watching a soccer match, they would see the names of the sponsors on the jerseys of the players, for instance, or the logos of the partners of the league at the edge of the pitch.

 Let’s draw another example, taking the risk of oversimplification one more time.
 Take Simon again and imagine he is thinking about changing his car: he is constantly bombarded by hundreds of ads relating to any possible type of vehicle.
-The ads, however, are not very useful as they are guided by others.
-To make his choice, Simon will use Google where he can compare reviews, read the road tests published in sector-specific magazines, view offers and compare proposals for second-hand cars on the major worldwide portals.
-In other words, he will eventually make his choice based on a number of information and criteria which he will have established, without nothing being imposed on him.
+The ads, however, are not very useful, as they are guided by others.
+To make his choice, Simon will use Google, where he can compare reviews, read the road tests published in sector-specific magazines, view offers, and compare proposals for second-hand cars on the major worldwide portals.
+In other words, he will eventually make his choice based on a number of pieces of information and criteria that he will have established, without anything being imposed on him.
 When perceived as above, advertising does not add any value to items belonging to the same product category.

 The positive values of the discipline to which the brand is tied tend to settle on the brand as time goes by.
-Over time, the brand we associate to something we love becomes familiar first and favorite then, and this often results in the propensity to purchase, which eventually wins the company a sale.
+Over time, the brand we associate with something we love becomes familiar first and then favorite, and this often results in the propensity to purchase, which eventually wins the company a sale.

 There is another key point to sports sponsorship that needs to be emphasized.
-By acquiring marketing and communication rights, the sponsorship gives companies a story to tell and, in turn, the story is offered faces and images enjoying great popularity and charm.
-There is, in fact, a difference in creating storytelling for social medias using topics and faces that raise a mild interest and in doing so with the help of sports celebrities and exploits that are out there for all to see.
-Videos, images and the possibility to tell the most prestigious sports events from your doorstep and playing a key role in them are very powerful tools to reach out to the large audience and they are becoming increasingly coveted by marketing firms wishing to break through the heart of consumers.
+By acquiring marketing and communication rights, the sponsorship gives companies a story to tell, and, in turn, the story is offered faces and images enjoying great popularity and charm.
+There is, in fact, a difference in creating storytelling for social media using topics and faces that raise a mild interest and in doing so with the help of sports celebrities and exploits that are out there for all to see.
+Videos, images, and the possibility to watch the most prestigious sports events from your doorstep and play a key role in them are very powerful tools to reach out to the large audience, and they are becoming increasingly coveted by marketing firms wishing to break through to the heart of consumers.

 The intent of this post was to illustrate three of the main reasons that mark the difference between advertising and sponsorship, which more and more frequently lead companies to opt for the latter in place of the former.
 In summary, the three reasons are: